Editor’s Note: Updated September 2021

 PAs who have yet to decide on a specialty have found a solution in locum tenens assignments.
 As locum tenens providers, PAs are able to work in a variety of specialties and practice settings without the permanency of a traditional practice position.

-Top Physician Assistant Specialties Explained
+Highest Paying Physician Assistant Specialties

 1. Surgery